thatlostboy/bamazon/README.md

 ### Challenge #1: Customer View (Minimum Requirement)
 * sql database and tables built with at least 10 mock data
-* create bamazomCustomer.js that will perform the following:   [Video 1](http://en.wikipedia.org/wiki/Markdown)
+* create bamazomCustomer.js that will perform the following:     see [Video 1](http://en.wikipedia.org/wiki/Markdown)
   * show all items
   * prompt for item to buy
   * prompt for quantity